rg-software/zxrecolor/Docs_Source/hello-world.md

 # Hello, world!

-For starters, let's try to recolor a couple of sprites in a small game titled [I, Ball II](http://www.worldofspectrum.org/infoseek.cgi?regexp=^I%2c+Ball+2%3a+Quest+for+the+Past$&loadpics=3).
+For starters, let's practice recoloring a couple of sprites in a small game titled [I, Ball II](http://www.worldofspectrum.org/infoseek.cgi?regexp=^I%2c+Ball+2%3a+Quest+for+the+Past$&loadpics=3).

 Download and extract the archive [iball2.zip](files/iball2.zip).
-It contains a minimal binary distribution of an open source Spectrum emulator [Unreal Speccy](http://dlcorp.nedopc.com/viewforum.php?f=27&sid=9c36f0fd40937a326424f2719edb5a4a) (the main executable file is renamed into `iball2.exe`), and a SNA image of I, Ball II.
+It contains a minimal binary distribution of a modified open source Spectrum emulator [Unreal Speccy](http://dlcorp.nedopc.com/viewforum.php?f=27&sid=9c36f0fd40937a326424f2719edb5a4a) (the main executable file is renamed into `iball2.exe`), and a SNA image of I, Ball II.
 The snapshot is taken at the beginning of level 2, since it contains the sprites of our interest.

 Run the game (i.e., execute `iball2.exe`) and make sure that everything works correctly.
 The controls are set to Sinclair joystick (keyboard keys 6, 7, 8, 9, 0).
 Initially, the game screen should look like this: